 An Orb Weaver spider as an adult is from two-thirds to over an inch long.
 Its abdomen is bulbous and usually brightly colored, with a pattern that is light to dark brown.
 There is a Golden Orb Weaver spider that has fine hairs and a bulbous abdomen that is purple in color.

-Orb weaving spiders have a bite that is nontoxic and carries a low risk to humans.
+Orb weaver spiders have a bite that is neither toxic nor dangerous and carries a low risk to humans.
 These spiders rarely ever bite; they are not an aggressive species of spiders.
 Just try to avoid walking into their sticky web late at night.
-Should this spider crawl across the face, it may frighten to the point of a heart attack.
+Should this spider crawl across your face, it may frighten you to the point of a heart attack.

 Where do orb weaver spiders live?

 The orb-weaver spider prefers to live near the garden area of a home during the summertime.
 They may be found throughout the United States and North America.
 Their large circular web of six feet or more can be found between buildings and shrubs.
 They catch insects that fly like mosquitos and flies in these large orb-shaped webs.

 Orb-weaver spiders are actually a good species of spider to have in your garden.
 They eat other pests and insects that could be harmful to them.
 They are usually not aggressive and timid spiders.
 But when these orb weaver spiders are startled, they run from any signs of dangerous threats.
 Although not a threat to people or pets, they do consume many of the pest-like insects in your garden.